Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Slightly changed train unload method to keep count of TOTAL number of riders that the train has unloaded in its time.
 - Game now displays the overCrowdedcount and the total passenger score.

+### 5/27-29/2023
+- Worked on mousePressed() for selecting stations in order for player to add/remove stations.
+High severity of bugs requires whiteboarding/discussion w/ Calvin.
+- New 'selected' instance and respective accessor/mutators for station class that determines if station is mousePressed().
+- Implemented system of savedStIndex to save last clicked on station to determine if player is adding/removing station.
+Some edge cases need to be addressed.

+### 5/30/2023
+- mousePressed() now has conditions to determine if adding/removing station is possible with the selected station(s).
+- Fixed some bugs surrounding mousePressed(), significant issue with Train class remains.

+### 5/31/2023
+- Discussion w Calvin and investigation into issue regarding how stations are stored with addStation and removeStation.
+- Added more edge cases to mousePressed and fixed some bugs in how stations are highlighted with mousePressed.

+### 6/1/2023
+- Tested new code both with print statements and playtested demo.
+Worked on separate doc for demo presentation.

 ## Calvin Zhang